CFC-Servers/GLuaTest/README.md

 }
 ```

-Skipping is also hando if you just want to disable a test but keep the code:
+Skipping is also handy if you want to disable a test but keep the code:
 ```lua
 {
     name = "Broken test (but I'll definitely fix it some day 100%),